International Petroleum Exposition

 Location.
 36° 8.037′ N, 95° 55.88′ W. Marker is in Tulsa, Oklahoma, in Tulsa County.
 Marker is on 21st Street, on the right when traveling west.
 Marker is at the entrance to the River Spirit Expo Building, on the Tulsa State Fairgrounds.
 Touch for map.
 Marker is at or near this postal address: 4145 East 21st Street, Tulsa OK 74112, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Replica of the Statue of Liberty (approx. half a mile away); Wolf Robe Hunt's Indian Trading Post (approx. 1.1 miles away); The University of Tulsa. (approx. 1.3 miles away); Bama Pie Company (approx. 1½ miles away); Casa Loma Hotel (Campbell Hotel) (approx. 1½ miles away); Cyrus Avery (approx. 1.9 miles away); Admiral Place (approx. 1.9 miles away); Dry Cleaners (approx. 2.1 miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies.
+Replica of the Statue of Liberty (approx. half a mile away); Auto Dealerships (approx. one mile away); Wolf Robe Hunt's Indian Trading Post (approx. 1.1 miles away); Expo Square (approx. 1.1 miles away); Pearls Along the Route 66 Highway (approx. 1.1 miles away); The Fabric of a Community (approx. 1.1 miles away); The Era of World War II (approx. 1.1 miles away); The American Milkman (approx. 1.1 miles away).
 Touch for a list and map of all markers in Tulsa.